tldr-pages/tldr/pages/common/jmeter.md

 `jmeter --nogui --testfile {{path/to/file}}.jmx --logfile {{path/to/logfile}}.jtl`

-- Use a specific proxy server and a specific port:
+- Run a test plan in nongui mode using a specific proxy:

 `jmeter --nongui --testfile {{path/to/file}}.jmx --proxyHost {{127.0.0.1}} --proxyPort {{8888}}`

-- Define user variables:
+- Run a test plan in nongui mode using a specific JMeter property:

 `jmeter --jmeterproperty {{key}}='{{value}}' --nongui --testfile {{path/to/file}}.jmx`